Urge Congress to Protect Big Cats from Animal Rights Extremists

 H.R.
 1818 is characterized by a pervasive disconnect with the businesses it is intended to further regulate.
 It has the effect of curtailing existing legal business activity without providing any information about the resultant adverse economic impact while offering significant challenges for enforcement.
 The severe limitations on breeding and continued possession imposed by this bill not only impact the prohibited species already legally maintained but almost certainly ensure the extinction of some of these species in our parks and zoos.

-Please take action today and urge your U.S. Representative and Senators to protect big cats from animal rights extremists.
+Please take action today and urge your U.S. Representative and Senators to OPPOSE HR 1818 today.